 - If Jenkins is running on a Windows machine and you do not specify a domain, that machine must be a member of the domain you wish to authenticate against.
 Jenkins uses ADSI to figure out all the details, so no additional configuration is required.

-- If Jenkins is running on a non-Windows machine (or you specify one or more domains), then you need to tell Jenkins the name of Active Directory domain(s) to authenticate with.
+- If Jenkins is running on a non-Windows machine (or you specify one or more domains), then you need to tell Jenkins the name of Active Directory domain(s) to use.
 Jenkins then uses DNS SRV records and LDAP service of Active Directory to authenticate users.

 Active Directory Health Status